jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL-02-REST.md

 We are following this convention because it is recommended by Eric Evans in _Domain Driven Design_ which is a fantastic book, and particularly relevant for both microservices architectures and event driven architectures.
 Your humble workshop authors cannot recommend it highly enough!

+The idea behind this structure is to segment class files based on application responsibility rather than technichal function.
+So we avoid packages like, "org/j4k/workshops/quarkus/coffeeshops/rest" or "org/j4k/workshops/quarkus/coffeeshops/persistence."

-:sunglasses" *Reading List Tip:* Tweet us to let us know you attended the workshop and we might send you a copy.
+:sunglasses: *Reading List Tip:* Tweet us to let us know you attended the workshop and we might send you a copy of _Domain Driven Design_.
 Our Twitter handles are:

-@j4k
 @argntprgrmr
 @tech0827
-@nmcl
-@kenfinnigan
+@clementplop
 @emmanuelbernard
 @jtgreene
-@clementplop
+@kenfinnigan
 @maxandersen
+@nmcl

+And include @j4k and @quarkusio

 To be transparent only @argntprgrmr and @tech0827 are responsible for the workshop.
 The other guys faces are on the Quarkus Coffeeshop website.
 They are responsible for Quarkus